 One of my favorite roles each year is helping identify students who meet the criteria for our various scholarship programs.
 I see myself as a public servant and I take that very seriously.
 Every day my goal is to make a difference for someone, whether that be returning the phone call of a partner agency or connecting students with individuals who can help them achieve their education goals.

-Julie: I understand Governor Baker's FY'20 state budget recommendation was released back in January.
-Might you address state financial aid recommendations and other college affordability opportunities provided within?
+Julie: Might you address state financial aid recommendations and other college affordability opportunities provided within the state budget?

 Clantha: The state budget recommendation is very exciting to me!
 It acknowledges the needs of higher education in MA in a very significant way.
 There is money targeted to meet the unmet needs of students at community colleges and other state colleges and universities.
 There is also a recommendation for stipends for internships, the Commonwealth Commitment, and the 100 Males to College program.
 This is a good time to be in Massachusetts and I am hopeful that the Legislature will fund the Governor's initiatives that will provide more stable funding for our campuses.